-Fear not.
 Many students start their collegiate career without a major.
 And still others will change their major at least once before graduating.
 It's not a bad thing.
-If this is you, focus on taking the required Liberal Arts and Sciences courses, while exploring your interests.
+If this is you, focus on taking the required general education courses, while exploring your interests.
 Here are some ideas to think about when thinking about your major:

 Read the university catalog and highlight any course that sounds interesting.